Search for Z' bosons decaying to pairs of heavy Majorana neutrinos in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results and discussion

 We do not observe any significant excess in data with respect to the SM prediction.
 The 95\% confidence level (\CL) upper limits on the product of signal cross section and BF are obtained using the distributions of the likelihood ratio calculated with the asymptotic approximation~\cite{Cowan:2010js} and the \CLs criterion~\cite{Junk:1999kv, Read:2002hq}.

 The observed and expected exclusion limits on the signal cross section times BF are shown in Fig.~\ref{fig:1D_limits}.
 The maximum local significance is $3.32\sigma$, observed in the dielectron channel for the $(\mZp, \mN) = (4.6, 0.1)\TeV$.
 The probability to observe similar or larger excess in the dielectron channel across the full analysis mass range is estimated with pseudo experiments under background-only hypothesis.
 This probability is $1.12 \times {10}^{-2}$, corresponding to a global significance of $2.28\sigma$.
 For cases where $\mN = \mZp / 4$, the observed (expected) lower limits at 95\% \CL on the mass of the \PZpr boson are 3.59 (3.90)\TeV in the dielectron channel and 4.10 (3.86)\TeV in the dimuon channel.
 For the phase space with mostly boosted signals ($\mN = 100\GeV$), the observed (expected) lower limits are found to be $\mZp = 2.79\,(3.12)\TeV$ and 4.38 (4.22)\TeV in the dielectron and dimuon channels, respectively.
 The use of a dedicated algorithm for boosted signals provides a significant improvement in sensitivity, in particular for the muon channel.
+We note that the sensitivity for Dirac-type heavy neutrinos is identical as long as the branching fraction of the \PZpr boson to a heavy neutrino pair stays the same.

+One of the assumptions in this analysis is the presence of a nonnegligible \PZpr coupling to quarks.
+A comparison with the sensitivity of the search for high mass dijet resonances performed by CMS using the same data set~\cite{CMS:2019gwf} is therefore possible.
+For comparable \PZpr branching fractions into quarks and heavy neutrinos, our search is found to be about one order of magnitude more sensitive.

 The upper limits across the $\mN$-$\mZp$ plane are shown in Fig.~\ref{fig:limit_ElElMuMu}.
 The SR1 is sensitive in the phase space regions $\mZp = 1$ to 2\TeV and $\mN = 0.5$ to 1\TeV.
 The SR2 is particularly sensitive for higher \mZp with resolved heavy neutrinos.
 The SR3 is most important where heavy neutrinos are boosted.
 The dimuon channel shows better sensitivity where heavy neutrinos are mostly boosted because the dielectron channel suffers for the H/E requirements discussed in Section~\ref{sec:EvtRecoID}.
+In the dielectron channel, for $\mN > 0.9\TeV$ and $\mZp > 2.85\TeV$, the observed limits obtained in the SR2 are better than those of the combined limits.
+This indicates that the slight excess observed for the combined limits in this region of phase space is driven by the SR3.

+A priori, a further categorization separating same-sign and opposite-sign dilepton pair events might increase the sensitivity.
+However, with the current data sample size, the evaluation of same-sign dilepton backgrounds using control samples, particularly in a highly boosted regime for heavy neutrinos, is affected by large systematic uncertainties.
+Thus introducing sign categorization would not improve the present search.